owncloud/ocis/docs/architecture/posixfs.md

 ## Setup

-This describes the steps to use the PosixFS storage driver with Infinite Scale.
+This describes the steps to use the Posix FS storage driver with Infinite Scale.

 It is possible to use different storage drivers in the same Infinite Scale installation.
-For example it is possible to set up one space running on PosixFS while others run decomposedFS.
+For example it is possible to set up one space running on Posix FS while others run decomposedFS.

 ### Prerequisites

-To run PosixFS, the following prerequisites have to be fulfilled:
+To run Posix FS, the following prerequisites have to be fulfilled:

 1. There must be storage available to store meta data and blobs, available under a root path
 1. When using inotify, the storage must be local on the same machine.
 Network mounts do not work with inotify. `inotifywait` needs to be installed.